sirajghassel/Fine-Tuning-VLM-Qwen2-VL-7B/README.md

 ---

-## What You’ll Learn
+## What I Learned

 - How to load and configure a multimodal transformer (Qwen2-VL-7B)
 - How to prepare image-text datasets for fine-tuning
 - How to tokenize and process vision-language pairs
 - How to train and evaluate a VLM using `transformers` and `accelerate`
-- How to save and push your model to the Hugging Face Hub
+- How to save and push models to the Hugging Face Hub

 ---